immortalbob/Mnemolis/README.md

 # MiniSearch

 A unified local knowledge search API for self-hosted homelabs.
-MiniSearch runs as a Docker container on your internal network and routes queries to the appropriate backend — offline knowledge, weather forecast, RSS news, live web search, or service monitoring — via a single endpoint.
+MiniSearch runs as a Docker container on your internal network and routes queries to the appropriate backend — offline knowledge, weather forecast, RSS news, live web search, service monitoring, or multiple sources concurrently — via a single endpoint.

 Exposes both a **REST API** and an **MCP server** so any client can connect to it.